Methodology

 Source context

-Alerts include timestamp, match type, source count, public-record links, and matched public-source context so customers can verify against official public sources.
+Alerts include timestamp, FDA status, why the card appeared, context sources found, related public records, listed companies, public-record links, and matched public-source context so customers can verify against official public sources.

 Empty states